What Are the Low-Key Signs That Reveal a Person’s True Character?

 Instead of viewing it as a personal assault, they see it as a chance to develop.
 You can rely on someone to manage other difficulties with poise if they respond to criticism in a composed manner and use it to do better.

-Imagine giving a coworker comments on their presentation, and rather than becoming defensive, they express gratitude and want additional advice.
+Imagine giving a coworker feedback on their presentation, and rather than becoming defensive, they express gratitude and ask for additional advice.
 This indicates that they respect your viewpoint and are receptive to change.

 4. Accountability